Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 Responsive design is a set of techniques allow the content to change base on devices.
 In Column Grid it may change from 12 Grid to 4 grid base on the screen size.

+## Whitespace

+We should use whitespace to enhance the usabiltiy and prioritize the content.
+There are two type of whitespace which are passive and active we can use CSS properties such as `line-height` or `margin` to improve white space.